 Neonatal Abstinence Syndrome – Babies are Born Every Day with a Dependence on Opioids

-Neonatal Abstinence Syndrome is the process of withdrawal from narcotics that a newborn baby, born addicted to drugs must endure.
-A child can be born addicted to narcotics such as heroin, codeine, oxycodone (Oxycontin), methadone or buprenorphine because its mother took such opiods while she was pregnant and transferred her addiction to her unborn child through the placenta.
-When the child is born, the stream of drugs is cut off suddenly and the child, who was born addicted, now needs to be treated for a withdrawal pattern similar to that of an adult addict who quits cold turkey.
+Neonatal Abstinence Syndrome is the process of withdrawal from narcotics that a newborn baby who’s born addicted to drugs must endure.
+The CDC reports that 3.5-8 out of every 1000 newborns are born addicted to narcotics such as heroin, codeine, oxycodone (Oxycontin), methadone or buprenorphine because its mother took such opioids while she was pregnant and transferred her addiction through the placenta.

-For help finding treatment for addiction call 800-934-1582(Who Answers?) toll free anytime.
+For help finding treatment for addiction call 800-934-1582(Sponsored) toll free anytime.

 Symptoms